TAALAM (RHYTHM)

 TECHnical Summary

-A full technical rider will soon be publicly available on this page!
-Until then, we have provided a summary below, and the full technical rider will be provided once we receive your booking inquiry.
+A sample version of a full technical rider is available here.
+We have also provided a summary below.
+A venue-specific technical rider will be provided once we receive your booking inquiry.

 • 2 Dancer-facing stage monitors (in addition to the speakers facing the audience)